doxiado-dev/lowest-docs/PRIVACY_POLICY.md

 **Privacy Policy**
-Last updated: [12/22/2024]
+Last updated: [19/08/2025]

 ### 1. **Introduction**
-Lowest (hereinafter "the Bot") respects your privacy and is committed to protecting the information it collects during your use of the Bot.
+Lush (hereinafter "the Bot") respects your privacy and is committed to protecting the information it collects during your use of the Bot.
 This Privacy Policy describes what data we collect, how we use it, and how we protect it.

 ---